 Then one week after that, Jennifer Aniston brought home the best actress title from the Screen Actors' Guild.

 In terms of awards, "The Morning Show" is the most high-profile Apple TV+ series, and it is one of the few that has much buzz around the industry.
 Apple TV+ has actually a remarkable slate of programming without a single actual dud in the mix, but as AppleInsider pointed out in January 2020, there's no Baby Yoda yet.

 It does take just one breakout hit show to raise the tide for a whole streaming service, though, and Apple is making many, many new shows.
-From its own announcements, Hollywood's leaks and our own off the record discussions with producers, we know Apple TV+ has some seriously promising series to come.
+From its own announcements, Hollywood's leaks and our own off the record discussions with producers, we knew back in January that Apple TV+ had some seriously promising series to come.

-Apple is just finding that television is a peculiar business with unexpected problems — such as your most high-profile signing backs out of a show. you've been expecting to do well.
+Apple is just finding that television is a peculiar business with unexpected problems — such as when your most high-profile signing backs out of a show that you've been banking on doing extremely well.

 Oprah Winfrey had been executive producing and featuring in a documentary about sexual assault.
 But in January she announced that she was leaving it — and the documentary won't now air on Apple TV+ as expected.

 She will, however, be the subject of one profile in a series of biographies on Apple TV+ called "Dear."

 However, it does still occasionally make computers and one of them was quietly released this month.
 We had the basic Mac Pro in December, but now Apple released the rack-mounted version.
 If you're going to buy a dozen Mac Pro machines for your company, this is the way to do it.
 From $6,499 per machine.
 About the only thing you could say against the Mac Pro, you couldn't back in January: then it was the most powerful Mac ever, now you have to wonder about forthcoming Apple Silicon versions.